 In support of World Autism Awareness Week, we speak with Dr Van Zwanenberg (MBBS, MRCPsych, MMedSci), Consultant Child and Adolescent Psychiatrist, to understand autism further.
-Autistic spectrum disorder (ASD) is an extremely complex condition that affects social interaction, communication, interests and behaviour in both children and adults.
-In order to ensure that every individual with autism receives the correct care and support throughout life, it is important that the condition is diagnosed as early as possible.
+Autism is an extremely complex condition that affects social interaction, communication, interests and behaviour in both children and adults.
+In order to ensure that every individual with autism receives the correct care and support throughout life, it is important that the signs of autism are recognised and condition is diagnosed as early as possible.

-ASD affects 1 in 68 children in the UK, with four boys being diagnosed for every one girl.
-Diagnosis is often based on observation of atypical behaviours and although there is evidence to suggest that the disorder can be inherited, no single genetic cause for ASD has ever been identified.
+Autism affects 1 in 68 children in the UK, with four boys being diagnosed for every one girl.
+Diagnosis is often based on observation of atypical behaviours and although there is evidence to suggest that the disorder can be inherited, no single genetic cause for autism has ever been identified.
 This makes it all the more difficult to identify and diagnose.

-Children with ASD can present in many different ways.
+Children with autism can present in many different ways.
 In a GP surgery, you are likely to encounter the following, which may indicate to you that a child is struggling with autism:

 - Presenting with 'meltdown' like behaviour